Sit-up: Variations

 The movement can be made easier by placing the arms further down away from the head.
 Typical variations to this include crossing the arms to place the palms on the front of the shoulders and extending the arms down to the sides with palms on the floor.
 The 'arms on shoulders' variation is also used to make the incline sit-up easier.

 More intense movement is achieved by doing weighted sit-ups, incline sit-ups with arms behind neck and even harder by doing the weighted incline sit-up.

 Health risks

-With improper form, full sit-ups may cause back pain and arching of the lower back, increasing the risk of back injury.
+With improper form, full sit-ups have been found to cause back pain and arching of the lower back, increasing the risk of back injury.

-Since the 2010s, every branch of the U.S. armed forces have begun to phase out sit-ups, due to the high rates of lower-back injury.
+In 2015, it was revealed that every branch of the U.S. armed forces have begun to phase out sit-ups and crunches, due to the high rates of lower-back injury.
+They have been replaced by planks.